sui_core/validator_client_monitor/

 }

-/// Select validators based on client-observed performance with shuffled top k.
+/// Select validators based on client-observed performance for the given transaction type.

 ///